hongshanx/fortitude/API.md

 ## Authentication

 Currently, the API does not require authentication.
-API keys for OpenAI and DeepSeek are configured server-side.
+API keys for OpenAI, DeepSeek, and LiteLLM are configured server-side.

 ## Endpoints